StephanErb/aurora/docs/task-lifecycle.md

 ## RUNNING to terminal states

-There are various ways how an active `Task` can transition into a terminal state.
+There are various ways that an active `Task` can transition into a terminal state.
 By definition, it can never leave this state.
 However, depending on nature of the termination and the originating `Job` definition (e.g. `service`, `max_task_failures`), a replacement `Task` might be